andrew/ultimate-awesome/README.md

 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome-opengl](https://github.com/eug/awesome-opengl) - A curated list of awesome OpenGL libraries, debuggers and resources.
 - [awesome-dash](https://github.com/ucg8j/awesome-dash) - A curated list of awesome Dash (plotly) resources.
+- [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
+PRs welcome!.
 - [machine-learning-with-ruby](https://github.com/arbox/machine-learning-with-ruby) - Curated list: Resources for machine learning in Ruby.
+- [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [awesome-qt-qml](https://github.com/mikalv/awesome-qt-qml) - A curated list of awesome Qt and QML libraries, resources, projects, and shiny things.
 - [awesome-gpt4](https://github.com/radi-cho/awesome-gpt4) - A curated list of prompts, tools, and resources regarding the GPT-4 language model.
+- [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
+- [awesome-LLM-resourses](https://github.com/WangRongsheng/awesome-LLM-resourses) - 🧑‍🚀 全世界最好的LLM资料总结 | Summary of the world's best LLM resources.
 - [awesome-jvm](https://github.com/deephacks/awesome-jvm) - A curated list of awesome loosely performance related JVM stuff.
 Inspired by awesome-python.
 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [awesome-papers](https://github.com/huggingface/awesome-papers) - Papers & presentation materials from Hugging Face's internal science day.
 - [awesome-consensus](https://github.com/dgryski/awesome-consensus) - Awesome list for Paxos and friends.
+- [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
+- [awesome-cdk](https://github.com/kolomied/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
-- [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
 - [awesome](https://github.com/chartjs/awesome) - A curated list of awesome Chart.js resources and libraries.
-- [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
-PRs welcome!.
 - [fucking-awesome-python](https://github.com/trananhkma/fucking-awesome-python) - Awesome-python with :octocat: :star: and :fork_and_knife:.
 - [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [awesome-security-weixin-official-accounts](https://github.com/DropsOfZut/awesome-security-weixin-official-accounts) - 网络安全类公众号推荐，欢迎大家推荐.
 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
-- [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  -
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]  .